teachers & staff

 Fernanda (Fern) Guerra

-Fernanda Guerra LMT is a compassionate soul with a deep sensitivity and strong faith that guide her every day.
+Fernanda Guerra LMT (also called Fern) is a compassionate soul with a deep sensitivity and strong faith that guide her every day.
 Finding Dew Yoga in 2009 through her best friend, whose mom founded the Yoga center, she started her very first job checking in yoga and meditation classes and helping out around the studio.
 Becoming a "Dew drop" in this vibrant, caring yoga community and being surrounded by teachings of mindfulness and healing practices set her life on a course that, at the time, Fern could not imagine.
 Now she is a Licensed Massage Therapist with a deep appreciation for our body‘s innate wisdom and healing abilities - and she can’t see herself doing any other kind of work.
-Find her in class on her yoga mat, on desk checking in classes, or in the massage room using her hands to practice her heart‘s calling.
 She is also assistant in Restorative Yoga & Reiki Healing workshops with yoga instructor Rita Trieger.
 Training background: In 2013, Fern earned certification in Reiki levels 1 and 2 under Beth Prins Leas in Norwalk.
 The same year, she enrolled in the Connecticut Center for Massage Therapy in Westport.
 There she studied Swedish, Deep Tissue, Sport and other massage techniques, as well as coursework in Human Anatomy, Physiology, Kinesiology, Pathology, Acupressure, Energetic Foundations, Assessments, and more.
-In 2015, she graduated from CCMT’s 2 year program and passed Connecticut‘s Massage and Bodywork Licensing Examination (MBLEx), earning her license.
-Fern’s next certification will be in Reflexology, coming this March.
+In 2015, she graduated from CCMT’s 720 clock hour program and passed Connecticut‘s Massage and Bodywork Licensing Examination (MBLEx), earning her license.
+Fern has since completed intro. training to Reflexology and more.

 Yoga Alliance Registered Yoga Teacher, Ali Hurwitz, is certified in Vinyasa Yoga.
 She trained under Mitchel Bleier, a nationally known yogi who made his reputation by graduating expert yoga instructors throughout the country.
 Additionally, Ali completed an in-depth apprenticeship under Mitchel for advanced training.
 Ali has always been a source of creativity for those around her.
 As she moved through her prior careers and motherhood, the desire to more closely align her everyday life with soulfulness, mindfulness and health drew her to become a yoga instructor.
 The self-discovery that yoga teaches us cannot help but shine outwards and help others on their own journey.
 Ali’s Vinyasa yoga classes combine physical strength and flexibility with emotional health and well-being.
 This mind-body connection will leave you re-invigorated and centered all at once.
 Come take your Vinyasa yoga with Ali- Open up your heart and your body will follow!